HelenHelene/eportfolio/RMPP/RMPP_Unit01.md

 # Unit 1: Introduction to Research Methods.
 The Scientific Investigation and Ethics in Computing

 ### Learning Outcomes
- - Differentiate between inductive (starting with specific observations and developing a broader theory) and deductive (starting with a general theory and moving to specific observations) reasoning.
+ - Differentiate between inductive and deductive reasoning.
  - Understand the significance of ethics in research and professional practice.